xrzhuang/mapsapi/README.md

 ![](./img/originalDashboard.png)

 5. Select your new project in the menu and click open.
+You should see something like this.
+If your project isn't listed, just search for it.

 ![](./img/switchProjects.png)